Bateyjosue/thegym-playground-notes/JavaScript/Node/Node Basics.md

 - userInfo
 - version
 - machine
+## Use of `global`, `process` and `Buffer`
+In Node.js, you would use `global`, `process`, and `Buffer` under the following circumstances:

+- **`global`**: You would use `global` when you want to define a global variable that should be accessible throughout your application.
+However, it's generally recommended to avoid defining too many global variables to prevent naming conflicts and to keep your codebase clean and manageable [1](https://www.geeksforgeeks.org/global-process-and-buffer-in-node-js/).

+- **`process`**: This object is particularly useful when you need to interact with the running Node.js process.
+You might use `process` to:
+    - Access command-line arguments with `process.argv`.
+    - Get the current working directory with `process.cwd()`.
+    - Exit the process with `process.exit()`.
+    - Read environment variables with `process.env`.
+    - Handle signals like SIGINT (Ctrl+C) and SIGTERM [1](https://www.geeksforgeeks.org/global-process-and-buffer-in-node-js/).

+- **`Buffer`**: The `Buffer` class is used when you need to work with binary data.
+This could be necessary when you are:
+    - Reading or writing to the filesystem, especially when dealing with non-text files.
+    - Performing network communications, such as sending or receiving data over a socket.
+    - Manipulating binary data, like encoding or decoding base64 strings.
+    - Working with streams, where data is handled in chunks rather than all at once
 ### The file system

 this can be used to read, create and delete files in our computer. the built-in module in charge of this operation is called `fs` module.